platonvin/platonvin.github.io/sources/articles/how_i_render_voxels.md

 *if you are wondering why rasterization and not raytracing - rasterization IS raytracing - it is optimization of specialized case of raytracing*

-At this point, the lightmap command buffers are done (ofcourse, we execute them before shading).
+At this point, the lightmap command buffers are done (of course, we execute them before shading).

 ---